 Government guidelines for lighting in schools state that ‘natural lighting during daylight hours should always be the major source (of light), supplemented when it fades by electric light which will take over during hours of darkness.’
 There are two options for achieving this; daylight dependent controls and daylight dimming controls.
 Daylight dependent controls are the more basic of the two options, and will turn lights off when there is sufficient natural light in a room, and on again when needed.
 Daylight dimming controls will adjust luminaire output in response to daylight, dimming them up or down to maintain a constant light level in the room.

 Classrooms follow a fairly standard lighting layout.
-A separate switch for lights in front of whiteboard or projector is often required, and daylight linking controls along window rows.
+A separate switch for lights in front of a whiteboard or projector is often needed, and daylight linking controls along window rows.
 There are often small cupboards, or offices next door to classrooms which can share power, but require separate control options.
 In response to this there are now a number of products on the market that provide a plug-in lighting connection solution with integrated, pre-programmed lighting control configurations common to teaching environments.

 With the addition of a wall-mounted scene setting plate it is possible to select different configurations which can easily be recalled at the press of a button.
 The kind of options available in a product like this include absence/presence/daylight linking/graduated daylight dimming lighting control, independent switching of whiteboard or projector lights, emergency test, corridor hold and last man out switch.